Taylor Fritz: Playing style

 Fritz is an offensive baseliner.
-Fritz’s groundstrokes are powerful and penetrating, and can force errors out of his opponents, or outright end points as winners.
-His most powerful and consistent stroke is his forehand, though he possesses a strong backhand groundstroke as well, that is flatter and lower bouncing.
+Fritz's groundstrokes are powerful and penetrating, and can force errors out of his opponents, or outright end points as winners.
+His most powerful and consistent stroke is his forehand, and he possesses a strong backhand as well, that is flatter and lower bouncing.
+Although he is not as comfortable at the net, he has immensely improved his net game and movement since he first began his career.